maxtoroq/maxtoroq.github.io/XCST/docs/overview.md

 ## ASP.NET

 This project provides integration with ASP.NET which includes its own build infrastructure.
 By using the `Xcst.AspNet` package you can simply add XCST pages to your site and the framework takes care of code generation and compilation at run-time.
-Evaluation is triggered by visiting the URL of the page.

 For legacy projects you can use the `Xcst.Web.Mvc` package which implements an XCST view engine for ASP.NET MVC.